 Whether you downgrade a credit card or not, it’s important to improve your credit utilization rate since it counts for 30% of your FICO score.
 Here’s how to keep yours low.

 • Make more than one credit card payment a month.
-Making more than one payment per billing cycle can benefit your credit score.
+Making more than two automatic bill payments or one payment per billing cycle can benefit your credit score.
 That’s because credit card companies report balances towards the end of the billing cycle.
 Making several payments can reduce your credit utilization ratio when your balance is reported.

 • Keep credit accounts open, if possible.
 Keeping a card open, even if you rarely use it, increases your credit limit and helps lower your credit utilization rate.